Skip to main content Skip to footer

 A look into the process of effective portfolio management

-Put plainly, project portfolio management assigns responsibility, so the organization always has a individual or a group of people closely monitoring the performance of the company’s project investments.
+Put plainly, project portfolio management assigns responsibility, so the organization always has an individual or a group of people closely monitoring the performance of the company’s project investments.

-If a project is aligned with the company’s strategies, values, and long-term goals and it’s performing well, then it’s more likely to get funded and prioritized.
-If it’s risky, underperforming, or misaligned to the company’s greater strategy, then it’s probably going under the microscope to either pivot or get scrapped altogether.
+If a project aligns with the company’s strategies, values, and long-term goals and is performing well, it’s more likely to be funded and prioritized.
+If it’s risky, underperforming, or misaligned with the company’s broader strategy, it’s probably under the microscope to either pivot or be scrapped altogether.

 Building portfolio management into your organization puts you back in the driver’s seat, where you can make more educated decisions about how to effectively deliver against your strategy and take charge of your asset allocation.